What is a 'Highly Cited' paper and how is this determined?

 What is a Highly Cited Paper?

-A Highly Cited Paper is a designation given by Clarivate to publications that rank in the top 1% of citations for their field and publication year, based on Web of Science data.
+A Highly Cited Paper is a designation assigned by Clarivate to research publications that rank in the top 1% by citation count for their field and publication year, based on data from the Web of Science Core Collection.

 Why is the 'Highly Cited Paper' designation of note?